What are boxelder bugs?

 Boxelder bugs feed by sucking sap from the leaves, shoots and seeds of the plant.

 Nymphs are similar to adults but are bright red in color and lack wings (although wingpads may be present).

 Are boxelder bugs dangerous?

 Generally, no. Boxelder bugs are not a known danger to people or pets.
-The problem with boxelder bugs is that the numbers tend to grow year after year and they can cause a red stain resulting in discoloration on curtains, drapes, clothing and other resting places.
+The problem with boxelder bugs in Nashville and Middle Tennessee is that the numbers tend to grow year after year and they can cause a red stain resulting in discoloration on curtains, drapes, clothing and other resting places.